ravi-inovate/Superstore-Sales-Dashboard/README.md

 ---

----

 ## 💬 Feedback & Collaboration
-Your feedback is always welcome!
-If you'd like to **collaborate on similar projects** or discuss **data analysis opportunities**, feel free to connect.
+I would be happy to hear your feedback on this project.
+If you want to connect or share ideas, you can reach me here:

-📧 Email: [ravirathour0038@gmail.com]
+📧 Email: ravirathour0038@gmail.com
-🔗 LinkedIn: [My Linkdin]
+🔗 LinkedIn: [My LinkedIn]